ansible/ansible-lockdown/README.md

 This is intended to serve a centralized repo utilizing submodules that point to STIG and CIS repositories.
 Each individual STIG and CIS repo is intended to be available via Ansible Galaxy.

+### Instructions

+This repository is meant to serve as the hub for all STIG and CIS work maintained and vetted by Ansible and our Security partner MindPointGroup

+The different baseline repos are easily available via Ansible Galaxy; of course cloning  is also ok.

 ### STIGS